How do I get a mortgage on a pre-construction condo? When do I start the process for the pre construction condo buying?

-Dull as it may be, financing on pre-construction condos is the very stilts that this entire industry is founded on.
+Dull as it may be, financing on pre-construction condo is the very stilts that this entire industry is founded on.
 Leveraging financed assets is how the rich get richer – and in Toronto, it’s more profitable than ever before.
-We as the consumers pay a 20% deposit to own the rights to 100% of an imminent asset.
+We as the consumers pay as 20% occupancy deposits to own the rights to 100% of an imminent asset according to the deposit structures mentioned in the Condominium Act.

-As such, we enjoy the profits of capital gains resultant of leveraging the property market five-to-one.
-Similarly, condominium developers take our 15-25% deposit, in addition to some funding from the banks, to fund construction and ultimately deliver on the condo or asset.
+As such, we enjoy the profits of capital gains resulting from leveraging the property market five-to-one.
+Similarly, condominium developers take our 15-25% deposit as per their typical deposit structure, in addition to some funding from the banks, to fund construction and ultimately deliver on the condo or asset.

 Luckily, pre-construction condos in Toronto have been in a seller’s market for 3 straight years now – so liquidating at a profit is easy enough.
 As a rule of thumb, you want to ere on the side of caution and play the long game.